-Saturday morning, one of those few perfect days in late spring – clear skies, temperatures in the mid 70’s and no humidity.
-Wayne, my fiancé, went out to run a couple of errands and on the spur of the moment decided to take Koko, our dog, with him.
-With the front door open as an invitation to the sunlight I headed back to my little home office to take care of a few things before they returned.
+Saturday morning, one of those perfect late Spring days – clear skies, temperatures in the mid-seventies and no humidity.
+Wayne, my fiancé, went out to run a couple of errands and on the spur of the moment decided to take our dog with him.
+With the front door open as an invitation to the sunlight I headed back to my home office.

 Sitting with my back to the door, I was struck by the realization that Koko wasn’t there to let me know of anyone approaching the house.
-The thought crossed my mind that horror movies have it all wrong.
-My script would make this the time for the bogey man to arrive – no one expects anything bad to happen when the sun is shining.
+Then the thought crossed my mind that horror movies have it all wrong.
+This is the time for the bogey man to appear – no one expects anything bad to happen when the sun is shining.
 I chastised myself for having read too many murder mysteries, but I went and closed the front door anyway.

-As soon as Wayne returned from his errands I went out to our back deck where dozens of annuals were waiting to be planted.
-Fortunately Wayne had picked up more potting soil while he was out.
-There were way more plants than would fit in my container gardens, but the spiky dracaena, trailing petunias and sweet potato vine, mounding vinca. and lacy dusty miller in shades of blue, purple and silver had been just too hard to resist.
-I’d pot up whatever couldn’t be worked into the large containers and place them in groupings around the deck.
-I was in my element with the warm soil in my hands, bright sunshine illuminating the plants, birdsong the only sound and a gentle breeze stirring the tips of the flowers – God, there was absolutely nothing that could make that moment more perfect.
+After Wayne returned from his errands that had included buying more potting soil, I went out to our back deck where dozens of annuals were waiting to be planted.
+There were more plants than would fit in my container gardens, but it had been impossible to resist the spiky dracaena, trailing petunias and sweet potato vine, mounding vinca. and lacy dusty miller in shades of blue, purple and silver.
+I was in my element with the warm soil in my hands, birdsong the only sound and a gentle breeze stirring the tips of the flowers – there was absolutely nothing that could make that moment more perfect.

 Wayne slid open the patio door to tell me there was a police officer waiting to see me.
-What?
-Why?
-Puzzled, I wiped the potting soil from my hands as I entered the house and went to where the officer stood by the front door.
+Puzzled, I wiped the potting soil from my hands as I entered the house and went to where the officer stood.
 He asked me to verify my name and then suggested I have a seat.
-What?
-Why?

-As I slowly lowered myself to the edge of the sofa, the faintest trickle of fear found its way into my consciousness.
+As I lowered myself to the edge of the sofa, I felt the faintest trickle of fear.
 I couldn’t imagine why there was a police officer standing in the doorway of my home.
 I looked between him and Wayne as I began to feel a need to plead.
-For what I didn’t know, possibly just for the officer to admit he’d come to the wrong house and I could go back outside – back to my perfect day.
+For what I didn’t know, probably just for the officer to admit he’d come to the wrong house and I could go back outside – back to my perfect day.

 He then asked me if I was the mother of David Charles Watson.
-My firstborn, my charming, talented, troubled son who’d spent most of his adult life in and out of jail and I’d unfortunately been estranged from, the young man who’d been called Charley from the moment we met.
-I told him I was and silently wondered why it was necessary for a police officer to come to my door to tell me my son was in jail again.
+My firstborn, my charming, talented, troubled son who’d spent most of his adult life in and out of jail, the son I’d been estranged from, the young man who’d been called Charley from the moment I’d held him for the first time.
+I told the officer I was while silently wondering why it was necessary for him to come to my door to tell me my son was in jail again.